 How Big is a Quarter-Acre?

-The phrase “quarter acre of land” is a standard way to describe a piece of property, especially when buying or selling many houses.
+The phrase “quarter acre of land” is a standard way to describe a property, especially when buying or selling many houses.
 But how big is it?

 How Big is a Quarter-Acre?

 A quarter-acre is as big as approximately four tennis court areas.
-A quarter-acre is a standard measure of the area, 1000 square meters in size.
-A single acre is equal to 43,560 square feet, and a quarter-acre is similar to 10,890 square feet.
-The precise length of a quarter-acre varies based on the shape of the land it’s applied to.
+It is a standard measure of area, 1000 square meters in size.
+A single acre equals 43,560 square feet, and a quarter acre is similar to 10,890 square feet.
+The precise length of a quarter acre varies based on the shape of the land it’s applied to.

 how is big Quarter-Acre